 - Do you notice a strong vaginal odor?

 - Do your symptoms seem tied to your menstrual cycle?
 For instance, are symptoms more intense just before or just after your period?

 - Have you tried over-the-counter products to treat your condition?

 - Do you use scented soap or bubble bath?

 - Do you douche or use feminine hygiene spray?

-Don't feel embarrassed to discuss symptoms that might suggest vaginitis.
-Discuss your symptoms with your health care provider as soon as possible, to avoid delaying treatment.
+Don't be embarrassed to discuss symptoms that might suggest vaginitis.
+Talk to your health care provider as soon as possible so as not to delay treatment.